Mak2006/python-rest-app-cont/README.md

 At this stage we are ripe enough to introduce TDD.
 We use pytest rather than the built in `unittest` as pytest does more, and already have it installed. pytest would auto discover the tests from file prefixed with `test_`.
 We further keep our functional and unit tests separate.

 We intend to creat the following tests
-1. functional -
-	1. that the `UI` layer handles auth, 4xx and 5xx errors,
-	1. shows the result.
+1. functional - The page does show the result.
 1. unit
 	1. `add` service throws proper error on incorrect input,
 	1. The method computes the sum correctly.

+### Error handling
+1. We now add custom 4xx and 5xx error handling.
+2. We tackle conversion errors.

+###

 ### Exposing the documentation for the REST layer

-### Adding basic error check
-1. We 4xx and 5xx checks.
-2. We tackle conversion errors.

 ### Adding Logging